upnode-org/uproll-web/README.md

 - **Database**: PostgreSQL with Prisma ORM
 - **API**: Next.js API routes for backend functionality

-## Workflow
+## Configuration Workflow

 1. Create a new rollup configuration through the web interface
-2. Configure all necessary parameters for your rollup
+2. Configure all necessary parameters for your rollup:
+   - Set the settlement layer (Ethereum Mainnet, Sepolia, or custom)
+   - Configure execution and consensus layer participants
+   - Set up signer keys or endpoints
+   - Configure chain parameters and gas settings
+   - Choose data availability options
 3. Save your configuration to the database
 4. Download the configuration as a YAML file or use the generated command with Uproll CLI to deploy your rollup